 Client Management

-Keep all your client information, communication history, and documents organized in one place.
-Belvak gives you a complete view of every client relationship from first contact through ongoing projects and invoicing.
+Keep client details, contacts, relationship actions, financial context, and related work organized in one place.
+Belvak gives you a complete view of every client relationship from first contact through ongoing projects, proposals, invoices, and follow-ups.

 Adding and Managing Clients